tpg/yerp/README.md

 propert ?string $someString;
 ```

-There is also a `NotEqual` rule that works in the same way by opposite.
+There is also an opposing `NotEqual` rule.

 ### Email

-A common validation is to ensure that a string is a valid email address:
+A common validation rule is to ensure that a string is a valid email address:

 ```php
 #[Rules\Email]